"Love? What kind of man tells another man that he

 - In That '70s Show, Red and Hyde both hate to express any kind of affection.
 Hyde actually denies even having feelings.

 - Ray in Everybody Loves Raymond.
-In one episode he seems incapable of understanding his wife's need for affection, even stating that no man enjoys cuddling, they only put up with it to get sex.
+In one episode he seems incapable of understanding his wife's need for affection, almost convinced she does it just to annoy him.
+He even states that no man enjoys cuddling, they only put up with it to get sex.

 - In The Office Jim post marriage to Pam gets mocked by Dwight for openly showing affection.